T4 count; T-helper cells

 Blood is drawn by needle from a vein in your arm.

 No test preparation is needed.

-The CD4 count tells your doctor how strong your immune system is, how far HIV disease has advanced (the stage of the disease), and helps predict the risk of complications and debilitating infections.
+The CD4 count tells your doctor how strong your immune system is, how far HIV disease has advanced (the stage of the disease), and helps predict the risk of complications and infections.
 The CD4 count is most useful when it is compared with the count obtained from an earlier test.

 The CD4 count is used in combination with the viral load test, which measures the level of HIV in the blood, to determine the staging and outlook of the disease.

 The CD4 count is also used to identify possible health problems for which you may be at risk and to determine which medications might be helpful.

 A CD4 count and a viral load test are requested when a person is first diagnosed with HIV as part of a baseline measurement.
 Both tests will be repeated regularly to monitor progress after starting anti-HIV therapy.
 It may also be ordered as part of surveillance while taking some immune suppressant medication.

 Normal CD4 counts in adults range from around 500 to 1,500 cells per cubic millimetre of blood.